Killing in the Name: Music

-"Killing in the Name" combines elements of hardcore punk and hip hop and has been described as rap metal, funk metal, alternative metal, rap rock, hard rock, and proto-nu metal.
+"Killing in the Name" combines elements of hardcore punk and hip hop and has been described as rap metal, funk metal, alternative metal, and hard rock.
 The journalist Peter Buckley described it as "a howling, expletive-driven tirade against the ills of American society".
 The song builds in intensity, as de la Rocha chants the line "Fuck you, I won't do what you tell me", building in a crescendo the next four times and aggressively screaming the line the final eight times, culminating with the scream "Motherfucker!"
 The word "fuck" appears in the song 17 times.

-The lyrics were inspired by the police brutality suffered by Rodney King and the subsequent 1992 Los Angeles riots.
 The refrain "some of those that work forces are the same that burn crosses" draws a link between the Los Angeles Police Department and the Ku Klux Klan.
 According to BBC News, "Killing in the Name" protests the military–industrial complex, justifying killing for "the chosen whites".

 Artwork

 The cover of the CD single is a Malcolm Browne photograph of Thích Quảng Đức's self-immolation in Saigon in 1963 in protest of the murder of Buddhists by the U.S.-backed regime of Prime Minister Ngo Dinh Diem.
 The photograph also appears on cover of the eponymous Rage Against the Machine album.
 The cover of the Australian version of the CD-single has the words "killing in the name", in large, red block capitals, and a much smaller and tightly cropped version of the photograph in the bottom right-hand corner.